juju/docs/src/en/charms-bundles.md

 ### Exporting and Importing bundles with the GUI

 From the GUI, you can easily export and re-import the current model as a local bundle, encapsulating your applications and connections into a single file.
-To do this, click on the 'Export' button, or use the keyboard shortcut “shift-d”.
-This results in the creation of a file called `bundle.yaml` that your browser will typically prompt you to save or open.
+To do this, click on the 'Export' button alongside your username and model name, or use the keyboard shortcut “shift-d”.
+This results in the creation of a file called `<model-name>-<year>-<month>-<date>.yaml` that your browser will typically prompt you to save or open.

 ![Export button in the Juju GU](media/juju2_gui_bundles_export.png)

-You can import a saved bundle by either dragging `bundle.yaml` onto your browser canvas, or using the 'Import' button.
+You can import a saved bundle by either dragging the exported yaml file onto your browser canvas, or using the 'Import' button.
 After clicking 'Import' your browser will prompt you to select a bundle file.

-After a file has been added, the GUI will briefly report `ChangeSet process` followed by `ChangeSet complete`.
+After a file has been added, the GUI will briefly report `ChangeSet process started` followed by `ChangeSet import complete`.
 As with adding bundles from the store, you may want to review the applications, connections and various configuration options before clicking on 'Commit changes' and 'Deploy' to activate your bundle.

 ### Local deploy via command line